Vol. 1 Issue 1

 For instance, a 2006 earthquake severed two undersea cables off the Taiwan coast and severely disrupted Internet access in Taiwan and throughout Asia.
 Services in Taiwan, Singapore, Hong Kong, South Korea, Japan, and even Europe were reportedly stalled by the outage.
 Financial transactions, particularly in the foreign exchange market were also affected.
 The transnational effects of severed or submarine cables highlight the importance of their upkeep and the role of littoral countries in ensuring that this infrastructure is properly protected and maintained.

-There are now 9 submarine cables (APCN, APCN-2, C2C, China-US CN, EAC, FLAG FEA, FNAL/FNAL, SMW3 and TPE) and four cable landing points on Taiwan (Tamsui, Pali, Toucheng and Fangshan).
+There are 11 submarine cables (APCN, APCN-2, C2C, China-US CN, EAC, FLAG FEA, FNAL/FNAL, SMW3, TPE, TSE-1, and Cross Straits Cable Network) and four cable landing points on Taiwan (Tamsui, Pali, Toucheng and Fangshan).
 These submarine cables and the landing stations are integral components of the regional communications infrastructure.
 Taiwan’s location along the midpoint of the Asia-Pacific region can help to reduce latency between East and Southeast Asia.
 Furthermore, the island’s close proximity to the bottlenecks makes it the ideal caretaker for the cables.
 The importance of Taiwan as a regional hub was apparently not lost on one of the world’s leading technology companies, Google, which built its largest data center in Taiwan and recently upgraded it to further increase its capacity.

 While submarine cables may seem an obscure subject matter, policymakers and business decision makers should not turn a blind eye to their growing importance for the 21st century economy.
 Although private companies appear to be taking note of Taiwan’s role as a regional communications hub, policymakers should also pay closer attention to the island’s unleveraged role as a hub for the regional communications architecture.